 A refrigerator overflowing with kids’ artwork.
 A constant rotation of activities and commitments to keep track of.
 Misplaced library books every week.
-Learn how to create a DIY magnetic chalkboard wall that will keep life organized!
+Learn how to make a DIY magnetic chalkboard wall that will keep life organized!

 My friend Connie was about to lose it and needed a command center yesterday.
 Her DIY magnetic chalkboard wall is the magic bullet that now keeps her sane.